Marinus Link Project Updates

 marinuslink.com.au/category/community-updates

-• 2023: Marinus Link focused on engaging with the Burnie community, highlighting the importance of local input, through a Community Partnership Program with Burnie City Council to strengthen local connections, and attending the Burnie Show and Agri-Expo to continued their outreach.
+2023: Marinus Link built stronger local connections through a Community Partnership Program with Burnie City Council and kept a presence at events like the Burnie Show and Agri-Expo to encourage community input.

 Project Updates